 Over half of the world population — roughly 4 billion people — use email.
 And they don’t use it lightly.
 According to Adobe, the average consumer spends three hours each day checking their work email and two hours each day checking their personal email, meaning email takes a five-hour chunk of their daily attention.

-In fact, email beats many other platforms — including social and search — as the best place to put ads.
+In fact, email beats many other digital marketing platforms — including social and search — as the best place to put ads.

 1. Email supports a range of ad types